The Impact of Mental Health on Long-Term Disability Claims

 Challenges and Appeals

 It’s not uncommon for initial claims to be denied, often due to insufficient evidence or discrepancies in the documentation.
-Claimants should be prepared for the possibility of appealing a denial, which may involve submitting additional evidence, obtaining further statements from mental health professionals, or even legal intervention.
+Claimants should be prepared for the possibility of appealing a denial of long-term disability, which may involve submitting additional evidence, obtaining further statements from mental health professionals, or even legal intervention.
 The appeals process can be lengthy and requires persistence and attention to detail.

 Seeking Support